MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

-Finally, $f_{s}$ is upsampled and concatenated with the encoder's first-layer feature.
-The resulting feature map undergoes a standard convolution to restore the input resolution, followed by a 1 $\times$ 1 convolution for channel adjustment prior to final prediction.
+Finally, $f_{s}$ is upsampled and concatenated with $u_{1}$ to generate the resulting feature map $D_{1}$.
+The $D_{1}$ undergoes a standard convolution to restore the input resolution, followed by a 1 $\times$ 1 convolution for channel adjustment prior to final prediction.